-- Vehicles with manual transmission must be secured by engaging the first gear. - Vehicles with automatic transmission must have the transmission selector lever in "P" position.

-- The handbrake must be released for long storage. - Ventilation traps should be left open. - Writing on the windscreen and/or windows is forbidden.
+- Vehicles with manual transmission must be left in neutral position and with the handbrake (parking brake) applied.
+Vehicles with automatic transmission must be left with the transmission selection lever in "N" position and the handbrake (parking brake) applied. - Writing on the windscreen and/or windows is forbidden.
 Easily removable stickers can be used if allowed by the manufacturer and only in specifically indicated areas. - Vehicles left for storage must have their keys removed from the ignition.
 Keys must be managed according to the manufacturer's requirements. - It is forbidden to change the original folded position of the exterior mirrors. - For longer storage, the battery should be disconnected.